Anoven/Barngas/README.md

 # Basestation To Server

 There is a tcp server which reads the data coming in and pushes to the database

+## MQTT install

+sudo apt-add-repository ppa:mosquitto-dev/mosquitto-ppa
+sudo apt-get update
+sudo apt-get install mosquitto sudo apt-get install mosquitto-clients sudo pip3 install paho-mqtt

+## MQTT client

+The mqtt client has all the callback functiosnf or the nodes we designed already.
+Read the comments in the code. mqtt_tes.sh can be used to test the mqttclient.py